Podcast Topics: The Simple Guide to Finding Captivating Topics in 2021

 The podcast takes a seemingly dry and complex topic and makes it accessible to the general public by presenting it in an engaging way.

-The podcast is set in a pub and features light hearted jokes and a natural flow of conversation with multiple guests.
+It is set in a pub and features light hearted jokes and a natural flow of conversation with multiple guests.
 Often, there is a live audience.

 The length of each episode is not too long and manages to keep the consumer engaged for its entirety.
 Marketed as an ‘abstract pub’, this is a good example of how to take difficult topics and create your niche!